Dr. Bill Thomas — Founder

 Dr. Bill Thomas is an author, entrepreneur, musician, teacher, farmer and physician whose wide-ranging work explores the terrain of human aging.
 Best known for his health care system innovations, he is the founder of a global non-profit (The Eden Alternative) which works to improve the care provided to older people.
 He is the creator of The Green House(R) which Provider Magazine has called the “pinnacle of culture change.”
 Dr. Thomas also developed the Senior ER model of care and is now working to transform the acute care services provided to elders.

 His most recent novel (“Tribes of Eden“) is a post-apocalyptic thriller that explores the value of community in a world that is increasingly defined by and dependent on digital technology.
 Dr. Thomas’ latest play (“Play What’s Not There”) blends Greek mythology and Jazz with a taut exploration of the tension between work and life.
 The play premiered at the prestigious Guthrie Theater.
-In Spring 2014, Simon and Schuster will publish Dr. Thomas’ non-fiction reconsideration of the mythology that surrounds America’s Post War Generation (Coming of Age: Outgrowing Adulthood and Becoming the Person You are Meant to Be).
+In Spring 2014, Simon and Schuster will publish Dr. Thomas’ non-fiction reconsideration of the mythology that surrounds America’s Post War Generation (Second Wind: Navigating the Passage to a Slower, Deeper and More Connected Life).
 As the guitarist for the acoustic duo “Hot Koko,” Thomas has recorded and released two collections of American roots music.

 Dr. Thomas’ eclectic career has included two decades living off the grid and running a mixed power farming operation (Summer Hill), founding one of the first technology companies to offer clinicians immediate access to outcome data (Rumpelstitlskin), teaching medical students and serving as a founding faculty member of UMBC’s Erickson School of Aging.
 He is also the founder of the influential multi-author blogging platform, ChangingAging.org.
 A popular public speaker, Dr. Thomas is known for his thoughtful, heartfelt (and Powerpoint-free) approach to engaging with a wide range of audiences.